trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 5b<br>
 6b Lastpass<br>

-Since OnlyKey types out this information this method works on all computers and even mobile devices.
+Since OnlyKey types out this information, this method works on all computers and even mobile devices.

 Another low tech option is to write your labels on a card/paper and carry this in your wallet.